 For the FCNN, we find that ($\alpha, f, N_\mathrm{batch}, N_\mathrm{epoch}) = (0.0001, 40, 256, 400)$ provides the best result, meaning that the median of $\tau_i$ of the whole test set is lower than 0.05 days (to reduce the bias) and the 84th$-$16th percentile (1$\sigma$ credible interval) of the test set is the lowest of all networks considered.
 For the RF the hyperparameters $(N_\mathrm{trees}, N_\mathrm{mss}, N_\mathrm{msl}, N_\mathrm{max \, samples}, N_\mathrm{max \, features}) = (800, 4, 1, 200000, \sqrt{N_\mathrm{all \, features}})$ provide the best result.
 In the following we always use these two sets of hyperparameters for the FCNN or the RF, unless specified otherwise.
 We note that $N_\mathrm{trees} = 800$ is on the upper side of what we investigated, but increasing the number of trees further makes the computation even more costly.
 Nevertheless, we tested also $N_\mathrm{trees} = 1000, 1200, 1600, 2000$ and $N_\mathrm{trees} = 3000$ with $(N_\mathrm{mss}, N_\mathrm{msl}, N_\mathrm{max \, samples}, N_\mathrm{max \, features})$ from the best fit as listed above.
-We find results which are basically the same as for $N_\mathrm{trees} = 800$ or slightly worse (0.02 d at most) and therefore we stick with $N_\mathrm{trees} = 800$ which is sufficient.
-The comparison between the FCNN and the RF is shown in Figure \ref{fig: best fit DL vs RF for example light curve 187 system}, where we present the median (50th percentile), with the 84th-50th percentile (superscript) and 16th-50th percentile (subscript) of the test set under consideration.
-The results include microlensing and observational uncertainties as described in Section \ref{sec: simulated light curves for LSNe Ia}.
-For the training and testing, we considered the four SN Ia models, merger, N100, sub-Ch and W7 (therefore we use the description ``corresponding test set'' in the title of Figure \ref{fig: best fit DL vs RF for example light curve 187 system}).
-Further, the results are based on using just the \textit{i} band, assuming the data structure as defined in Equation (\ref{eq: data structure}).
+We find results that are basically the same as for $N_\mathrm{trees} = 800$ or slightly worse (0.02 d at most) and therefore we stick with $N_\mathrm{trees} = 800$, which is sufficient.
+The comparison between the FCNN and the RF is shown in Fig. \ref{fig: best fit DL vs RF for example light curve 187 system}, where we quote the median (50th percentile), with the 84th-50th percentile (superscript) and 16th-50th percentile (subscript) of the whole sample of light curves from the corresponding test set.
+The results include microlensing and observational uncertainties as described in Sect. \ref{sec: simulated light curves for LSNe Ia}.
+For the training and testing, we considered the four SN Ia models, merger, N100, sub-Ch and W7 (therefore we use the description ``corresponding test set'' in the title of Fig. \ref{fig: best fit DL vs RF for example light curve 187 system}).
+Further, the results are based on using just the \textit{i} band, assuming the data structure as defined in Eq. (\ref{eq: data structure}).